stanislavsavolainen/digi5/README.md

 - JavaScript
 - NodeJS
 - ReactJS with webpack and babel
-- Ecmascript 5 and 6 with arrow and lambda function
+- Ecmascript 5 and 6 with lambda function
-- JSON tree datastructure with functional programming (like map, reduce and filter functions)
+- Javascript object datastructure with functional programming (like map, reduce and filter functions)
 - JavaScript ternary operator ( for example select material-ui component by conditional statement)
 - Material-ui ( with ReactJS)
 - React-Router(ReactJS) to change links when page changed